Felicity Sheedy-Ryan

 Felicity Sheedy-Ryan (born 12 February 1985 in Perth) is an Australian professional triathlete, Oceania Champion of the year 2008, gold medalist at the 2012 and 2017 Duathlon World Championships, and a member of the Australian World Championship Series Team 2011.

 Sports career

 Sheedy-Ryan started her national career as a member of the UWA (University of Western Australia) Triathlon Club and is a member of the WA Institute of Sport.

-In 2011, Sheedy-Ryan decided to participate for the first time in a Long Distance race and won the silver medal at Bussleton 70.3 Half Ironman.
+In 2011, Sheedy-Ryan decided to participate for the first time in a Long Distance race and won the silver medal at Busselton 70.3 Half Ironman.

 Sheedy-Ryan also takes part in the prestigious French Club Championship Series Lyonnaise des Eaux and represents the club Stade Poitevin Tri.
 At Dunkirk (22 May 2011) she placed 14th, at Paris (9 July 2011) 10th, thus being the best female triathlete of her club.

 Sheedy-Ryan lives in Wembley, a suburb of Perth, and in France.
 Her coach is Grant Landers.